 This sample app demonstrates how to use indirect command buffers (ICB) to issue rendering instructions from the GPU.
 When you have a rendering algorithm that runs in a compute kernel, use ICBs to generate draw calls based on your algorithm’s results.
-This sample app uses a compute kernel to cull invisible objects from its rendering submission, thereby generating draw commands for only the objects that are currently visible in the scene.
+The sample app uses a compute kernel to remove invisible objects submitted for rendering, and generates draw commands only for the objects currently visible in the scene.

-The Encoding Indirect Command Buffers on the CPU sample code introduces ICBs by creating a single ICB to reuse its commands every frame.
-So, while the former sample saved expensive command encoding time by reusing commands, this sample uses ICBs to effect a GPU-driven rendering pipeline.
+The sample code project, Encoding Indirect Command Buffers on the CPU introduces ICBs by creating a single ICB to reuse its commands every frame.
+While the former sample saved expensive command-encoding time by reusing commands, this sample uses ICBs to effect a GPU-driven rendering pipeline.

 Define the Data Read by the ICB

-Ideally, you store each mesh in its own buffer but on iOS, kernels running on the GPU are limited to a small number of data buffers they can access per execution.
+In an ideal scenario, you store each mesh in its own buffer.
+However, on iOS, kernels running on the GPU can only access a limited number of data buffers per execution.
 To reduce the number of buffers needed during the ICBs execution, you pack all meshes into a single buffer at varying offsets.
 Then, use another buffer to store the offset and size of each mesh.
 The process to do this follows.

 At initialization, create the data for each mesh: